ethereum-optimism/specs/specs/experimental/l2-blob.md

 The goal of this specification is to support L2 BLOB transaction in the OP Stack.
 This would allow L3 solutions, which settle on L2, to have an enshrined 4844-compatiable DA layer that they can use directly, without needing to integrate third-party DA providers or deal with the security risks associated with DA bridges.
 Additionally, the applications mentioned above could migrate to L2 with minimal costs.

-Furthermore, this spec proposes adding an option to use [Alt-DA]((https://github.com/ethereum-optimism/specs/blob/main/specs/experimental/alt-da.md)) to support L2 BLOB transactions, while still allowing L1 DA (or on-chain DA) for calldata.
+Furthermore, this spec proposes adding an option to use [Alt-DA]((https://github.com/ethereum-optimism/specs/blob/main/specs/experimental/alt-da.md)) to uploading L2 BLOB, while still allowing L1 DA (or on-chain DA) for L2 calldata.
 This would result in three possible configurations for a L2:

 1. Both the calldata and BLOBs in L2 use on-chain DA.
 2. Both the calldata and BLOBs in L2 use Alt-DA.